Frankfort stays perfect in Myrtle Beach; Northern, Petersburg bounce back; Keyser, Fort Hill winners

 In game two, Keyser pulled away with nine runs in the third.

-Up 4-2 in the third, RBI singles from Bennett, Healy and Shoemaker and a RBI triple from Broadwater helped the Tornado pull away.
+Up 4-2 in the third, RBI singles from Bennett, Healy and Shoemaker and an RBI triple from Broadwater helped the Tornado pull away.

 Broadwater went five innings, he gave up five hits, one earned run and three walks with six strikeouts.